Associate Professor of Anthropology and of Social Sciences in the College

-Over the past decade, my overarching research questions have sought to weave together historical, epistemological, and ethnographic modes of analysis into a theoretical approach that I call a ‘genealogy of individual bodily practices’.
+Over the past two decades, my overarching research questions have sought to weave together historical, epistemological, and ethnographic modes of analysis into a theoretical approach that I call a ‘genealogy of individual bodily practices’.
 Within this framework, I examine the sometimes contradictory and overlapping relationships among quotidian individual practices, economic reform, and state power.
 This approach can help to unravel the multiple historical layers that contribute to bodily formations, both culturally and materially, and allow us to examine the lived experience of bodies critically.
 My first book, Revolutionary Medicine: Health and the Body in Post-Soviet Cuba (Duke University Press, 2012), employs this analytical lens to analyze how different sociopolitical fields create and transform political subjectivities.
 It urges scholars to delve into the nebulous field of embodiment, asking pointed questions about how subjects respond, enact, and rearticulate ideological assumptions in their everyday practices.

 Another project underway, Armed Against Unhappiness: Psychoanalytic Grammars in Buenos Aires, explores how psychoanalysis has produced an ensemble of institutions, expertise, procedures, and practices.
 Through this, psychic life has become legible and an actionable site of intervention, dislocation, and struggle.
 I examine how diverse psychoanalytic communities in Buenos Aires have produced distinctive grammars that influence how individuals articulate ideas about health and well-being.
 Through detailed case studies, I flesh out how these grammars, deictic expressions of/for the unconscious, are deployed, reworked, and embodied in everyday interactions.
 I highlight how social and political experiences enmesh psychic life.